Connect with us

 Elise Amendola/AP Photo

 Emerging social issues or opportunities can significantly affect funding available to develop drugs for certain diseases.
-When COVID-19 raged across the world, funding from Operation Warp Speed led to vaccine in record time.
+When COVID-19 raged across the world, funding from Operation Warp Speed led to vaccine development in record time.
 Public awareness campaigns such as the ALS ice bucket challenge can also directly raise money for research.
 This viral social media campaign provided 237 scientists nearly US$90 million in research funding from 2014 to 2018, which led to the discovery of five genes connected amyotrophic lateral sclerosis, commonly called Lou Gehrig’s disease, and new clinical trials.

 How science approaches drug development